Pre-Flop In Poker

 Whether you’re an amateur poker player, or you’ve been playing for quite some time, you know about the pre-flop.
 Poker is a game of many stages, but none could be as important as the pre-flop.
 It’s the beginning of the game, and like every other thing in life, first impressions last.
 This is when you’re most likely to establish some details about yourself.
 The way you play in the pre-flop determines your hand and game style for the rest of the game.
-Not only that, but your table image is also defined according to your round before the Flop.
+Not only that but your table image is also defined according to your round before the Flop.

 Now, you don’t need to get intimidated by this round.
 That will certainly not help matters.
 All you need to do is follow this handy guide on the pre-flop.
 We’ll clear up your confusion and answer all your doubts.
-So read, on and get ready to learn.
+So read, on, and get ready to learn.

 The pre-flop is where all the action starts.
-This is the round before the Flop, and allows you to make some important decisions, taking all the variables into account, about your poker hands.
+This is the round before the Flop and allows you to make some important decisions, taking all the variables into account, about your poker hands.
 When you’re dealt your pre-flop starting hands, you want to make some important decisions.
 You cannot simply rely on your cards to take you ahead in the game.
 You need to consider some other variables such as your position at the table and even the type of opponents you’re playing against.
 All of these elements are part of your poker strategy.

 However, you don’t need to get worried and scramble to understand what any of this means.
 We’ve got you covered.
 We’ll be sharing some strategic tips that’ll help you play an exceptional pre-flop round.
-These tips are as follows:

 As we know, in order to play a good game of poker, it’s really important to have a strong hand.
-We need to combine our hole cards with our community cards in order to construct a combination which will be a winning hand.
+We need to combine our hole cards with our community cards in order to construct a card combination that will be a winning hand.
 A lot of the foundation for this construction is laid down during the pre-flop.
-Some of the hands which are considered extremely strong in a game of Texas Hold’em are as follows:
+Some of the hands which are considered extremely strong in a game of Texas Hold’em poker are as follows:

-- Big Pocket Pairs – Ace-Ace, Ten-Ten.
+- Big Pocket Pairs: Ace-Ace, Ten-Ten.

-- Big Suited Connectors – Ace-King, Ace-Queen, Ace-Jack, King-Queen (of the same suit)
+- Big Suited Connectors: Ace-King, Ace-Queen, Ace-Jack, King-Queen (of the same suit).

-- Big Connectors: Ace-King, Ace-Queen, Ace-Jack, King-Queen (of different suits)
+- Big Connectors: Ace-King, Ace-Queen, Ace-Jack, King-Queen (of different suits).

 If you find yourself with these combinations of cards, then you should stick with them.
 These are some of the best cards, and they’ll give you a huge push towards winning.
 They’re just that much more profitable.
 If you see a potential for building one of these hands, then you should definitely give it a shot.
 That’s not to say that you can’t play other cards successfully.
 But, if you’re a newbie, these hands will start you off in the right direction.